TeamCity Maintenance Mode

 teamcity-server.log file under

 After you have provided this token, you can review the details on what kind of maintenance is required.
-The need in technical maintenance may be caused by one of the following factors:
+It can be caused by one of the following factors:

 TeamCity Data Upgrade

-When updating your TeamCity instance to a new feature release, the newly installed version of TeamCity checks if the TeamCity Data Directory and database use the same data format as required by the TeamCity version.
+When updating your TeamCity instance, the installed version of TeamCity checks if the TeamCity Data Directory and database use the same data format as required by the new TeamCity version.
 If the newer version requires data conversion, this page is displayed with data format details.
 Review them carefully to ensure that the Data Directory and the database locations are indeed those meant to be used by the server.

-If you haven't backed up your data before, do it at this point by using the option on the page.
+If you haven't backed up your data before, do it at this point by using the provided option.
 Note that the backup process can take time, especially with large TeamCity installations.
-Other ways to create the backup are detailed in the TeamCity Data Backup page.
+Other ways to back up are detailed in this article.

 New TeamCity Data Format

-TeamCity has detected that the data format corresponds to more recent TeamCity version than you try to run.
+TeamCity has detected that the data format corresponds to a later TeamCity version than you try to run.
 Since downgrade is not supported, TeamCity cannot start until you provide the data that matches the format of the TeamCity version you want to run.
 To do so, restore the required data from backup.
-Refer to the Restoring TeamCity Data from Backup page for the instructions.
+Refer to this article for instructions.

 TeamCity Startup Error

 If a critical error was encountered on TeamCity startup, this page will display the error message.
-It is required to fix the error cause and restart the TeamCity server.
+To proceed, you need to fix the error cause and restart the TeamCity server.